serokell/blog-posts/typescript-for-haskellers/article.md

 a.x; // 2
 ```

-Now you get more flexible way to make things readonly.
+Now you get a more flexible way to make things readonly.

-Although now you can get immutable objects usually you don't need them as is.
+Although now you can get immutable objects, usually you don't need them as is.
-You want to make some actions on them and make new immutable objects.
+You want to do some actions on them and make new immutable objects.
 But it is not so easy.
-You will need to construct new objects by hands, you can also use `Writable` utility type, but it still is not really simple to copy and construct new objects.
+You will need to construct new objects by hand or use the `Writable` utility type, but it still is not really simple to copy and construct new objects.

 Let's introduce some libraries which may help you deal with this issue.
 The first one and the most powerful is [immer](https://immerjs.github.io/immer/).
 It is used for immutable state flow.
 Immutable data is not copied but shared in memory.
-Immer gives you an ability to work with a draft copy of your data and don't worry about mutability.
+`immer` gives you an ability to work with a draft copy of your data and not worry about mutability.
-After all changes it will produce a real immutable state.
+After all changes, it will produce real immutable state.
 It also has helpers for React.

 Produce here is a base primitive for working with immer.
-Tt takes your current state and function which take a draft for which you can apply any changes.
+Tt takes your current state and function, which takes a draft for which you can apply any changes.
-And in the end create new `nextA` state without any changes in base `a`.
+And in the end, it creates a new `nextA` state without any changes in base `a`.

 ```typescript
 type A = Immutable<